 David George is a science educator and naturalist based in Durham.
 He is the head of the NCBP's education/outreach committee, and a co-author of the Moths of North Carolina website.

-Bo Sullivan is a founding member of the NCBP and a leading expert in moth taxonomy.
-He is a co-author of the Moths of North Carolina website.
-Bo is a former professor of Biochemistry at Duke University.
+Bo Sullivan was a founding member of the NCBP and a leading expert in moth taxonomy.
+He was a co-author of the Moths of North Carolina website, and contributed greatly to our understanding of moth diversity in the state.

 Bruce is co-author of the Vascular Plants of North Carolina site.
 He is a Research Associate at the UNC-Chapel Hill Herbarium, where he delves into taxonomic "problem" species and genera of vascular plants.